- Film and television actor

 Sheen is an endorser of World Can’t Wait (WCW), an arm of the Revolutionary Communist Party.

-He is also an environmentalist who joined with such organizations as the Rainforest Action Network and the Earth Island Institute in supporting the Heritage Tree Preservation Act, which seeks to ban all logging in old-growth forests.
+He is also an environmentalist who joined with such organizations as the Earth Island Institute and the Rainforest Action Network in supporting the Heritage Tree Preservation Act, which seeks to ban all logging in old-growth forests.

 In 2007 Sheen criticized the Bush administration for not doing enough to fight global warming.
 Advising the U.S. to “wake up” and strive to cut greenhouse gases, he said: “We are overprivileged.
 We have a lot, use a lot, waste a lot.”